abhiramasonny/Challenges/README.md

 ## Description

-This repository contains projects, challenges, and problems related to different areas of computer science and programming.
+This repository contains projects, challenges, and problems related to different areas of computer science and programming which I have fully implemented in their respective programming language *Most are in python tho*.

 ## Directory Structure